 Did you know you're supposed to replace your toothbrush every three to four months?
 Keep your teeth in tip-top shape and do a little extra for the environment with a toothcrush subscription.

-You can sign up to receive a new eco-friendly, bamboo toothbrush delivered to your door every three months for $35 for the year, with delivery included (it's cheaper if you order more brushes for the family).
+You can sign up to receive a new eco-friendly, bamboo toothbrush delivered to your door every three months for $35 for the year or every two months for $50, with delivery included (it's cheaper if you order more brushes for the family).

 Get premium razors from an Australian-owned company delivered to your door with an Oscar Razor subscription.
-For $15, they'll send you four five-blade razor cartridges every four months (plus a handle).
-But there are other plans available if you shave more often.
+For $12.50/month, they'll send you four five-blade razor cartridges every four months (plus a handle).
+But there are a range of plans to suit your shaving habits.

 As an added bonus, all orders are assembled and fulfilled by a non-profit social enterprise supporting seniors and people living with a disability.